Persistent Animal Identification Leveraging Non-Visual Markers: Experiments

 However, by way of exploration, we can envision having a human-in-the-loop that seeds the track (if the tracker supports this) and provides the identifying information.
 To simulate this, we took each three-minute snippet, extracted the ground-truth annotation at the middle frame, and initialised a SiamMask \cite{VL_028} tracker per-mouse, which we ran forwards and backwards to either end of the snippet.
-We used this architecture as it is designed to be a general purpose tracker with no need for pre-training on new data, and hence was readily usable with the annotations we already had: DeepLabCut, for example, required further and more demanding annotation of keypoints.
+We used this architecture as it is designed to be a general purpose tracker with no need for pre-training on new data, and hence was readily usable with the annotations we already had.